in

 Huge French Paintings in Le Louvre

-The French Paintings section was quite impressive because of the shear size of some of the work.
-Some paintings are so big that you can’t put it anywhere else than in a museum or a huge wall.
-It’s billboard size paintings with an extreme level of details.
-We wonder how long it took for the painters to finish their work, quite impressive.
+The French Paintings section was quite impressive because of the sheer size of some of the works.
+Some paintings are so big that you can’t put them anywhere else than in a museum or on a huge wall.
+It’s a billboard-size painting with an extreme level of detail.
+We wonder how long it took for the painters to finish their work, which is quite impressive.

 Richelieu Section